nspcc-dev/neofs-spec/06-blockchain/03-container.md

 func ListContainerSizes(epoch int) [][]byte
 ```

-ListContainerSizes method returns the IDs of container size estimations that has been registered for the specified epoch\.
+ListContainerSizes method returns the IDs of container size estimations that have been registered for the specified epoch.

+Deprecated: please use IterateAllContainerSizes API, this one is not convenient to use and limited in the number of items it can return.
+It will be removed in future versions.

 ##### NewEpoch